Gwyneth Paltrow Does This Every Day To Get Those Toned And Taut Abs

 — CelebMafia (@Celeb__Mafia) March 8, 2017

 The reason why the actress looks so fit and healthy these days is because she exercises every day.
-She makes working out a routine in her daily routine.
+She makes working out a part of her daily routine.

 “I like feeling good, and I know I feel my best when I exercise,” she said.
 “But it depends on the day – I definitely don’t always feel like doing it.
 I’ve made it a habit, just like brushing your teeth.
 That’s how you have to look at it. … You can’t bottle a great workout.”

 But you can bottle up supplements.
 The mother-of-two credits her own wellness to eating right and taking supplements.
-The health magazine notes that Paltrow just finished an eight-day, goat milk only cleanse to fight off parasites in the body, but she admits that she likes to enjoy “baguette-and-cheese-and-red-wine” binges every so often.
+The health magazine notes that Paltrow just finished an eight-day, goat-milk-only cleanse to fight off parasites in the body, but she admits that she likes to enjoy “baguette-and-cheese-and-red-wine” binges every so often.
 That’s why Paltrow takes so many supplements and wants to share them with her readers.

 “The idea is to boost a (most of the time) nutrient-dense diet with high-quality supplements,” she added.
 “We’re low in so many nutrients.”